-Appendix A. Selected SPS Concerns Between the United States and Top 25 Agricultural Trade Partners, 2005
+Appendix A. Selected SPS Concerns Between the United States and Top 10 Agricultural Trade Partners, CY200640

-Trade Partner Total Trade (Two-Way) Exports To Imports From Selected U.S. SPS Concerns Selected Foreign SPS Concerns About U.S. (val lue in millio ns) Canada \$22,837 \$10,570 \$12,267 Fortified foods (e.g., cereals, orange juice) regulated as drugs.
-Mandatory retail country of origin labeling (COOL) for specified food commodities (only seafood implemented to date); longstanding complaint on S. Dakota and other state bans on entry of Canadian cattle, swine and grain trucks.
-EU 20,168 6,834 13,334 biotech, including delayed approvals, restrictive labeling, traceability, and co-existence rules, and contradictory policies by many Member Overly strict animal disease control rules, notably ban on ruminants and products due to BSE, which either lack scientific basis or do not follow OIE guidelines; non- recognition of principle of "regionalization" in animal disease outbreaks; overly strict rules on how EU meat exporters handle meat products from countries not recognized as disease-free; continuing obstacles to EU exports of potted plants; long process to gain import approvals for new agricultural products; delays in Customs sampling and inspection of perishable foods; undue SPS obstacles to imports of citrus products, plants/nursery stock.
-Longstanding complaint on restrictions on EU poultry imports. a
+Trade Partner Total Trade (Two-Way) Exports To Imports From Selected U.S. SPS Concerns Selected Foreign SPS Concerns About U.S. (val lue in millio ns)] Canada \$25,383 \$11,951 \$13,432 Fortified foods (e.g., cereals, orange juice) regulated as drugs.
+Mandatory retail country of origin labeling (COOL) for specified food commodities (only seafood implemented to date); longstanding complaint on S. Dakota and other state bans on entry of some Canadian cattle, swine and grain trucks.
+EU 21,873 7,408 14,465 biotech, including delayed approvals, restrictive labeling, traceability, and co-existence rules, and contradictory policies by many Member States.
+Barriers to animal product trade include EU meat hormone directive (not based on science), U.S. poultry meat restrictions, lack of risk assessment behind some animal byproduct restrictions; unreasonable barriers to dietary supplements and to use of wood packaging materials.
+Overly strict animal disease control rules, notably ban on ruminants and products due to BSE, which do not recognize OIE guidelines; failure to fully apply principle of "regionalization" in animal disease outbreaks; ongoing difficulties exporting milk products due to "Grade A" requirements; continuing obstacles to EU exports of potted plants; notification on refrigeration and labeling requirements for shell eggs; rule on solid wood packing materials; undue SPS obstacles to imports of citrus fruits, plants/nursery stock; import procedures for fruits and vegetables.
+Longstanding complaint on restrictions on EU poultry imports.
+41

-&lt;sup>35 Includes some food-related TBTs; see text for definition.
+40 Includes some food-related TBTs; see text for definition.
 This listing is intended to be illustrative, not comprehensive.
 For example, some foreign concerns about U.S. SPS measures may be missing because more authoritative information was not readily available.
 Also, some issues listed here may have been resolved by this printing.